 Vatican Museums contain an enormous collection of priceless art.
 The immense collection was built up by the popes, starting from Pope Julius II in early sixteenth century.
 The popes were among the first sovereigns to throw open their art collection for viewing by the public.

 Queen Tuya was the wife of Pharoah Seti I and the mother of the very famous Ramesses II.
 Like most Egyptian rulers, she was semi-divine in life.
-Some of you may recognise her as Moses’ adoptive mother from the movie Prince of Egypt.
+Queen Tuya has been first portrayed by actress Irene Martin in Cecil B. DeMille‘s The Ten Commandments.
+She also appears in The Prince of Egypt as the adoptive mother of Moses.

 The museums are open from Monday to Saturday.
 They open at 10:00 am and close at 6:00 pm.
 The ticket office is open from 9:00 am to 4:00 pm.
 Admission is free on the last Sunday of every month.

 Entry tickets can be bought at the online ticket office.
 This will save much time as waiting time in the ticket lines can stretch to one hour or more.
 Full-price tickets cost Euro 16.00 each.
 A reservation fee is payable for online tickets at Euro 4.00 each.

 There is a strict dress code for visitors.
 No bare shoulders, shorts or mini skirts.
 Visitors cannot carry big bags inside.
 They will have to keep them in the cloak room.

 From Roma Termini station, it is 7.2 km to Vatican.
 From the square opposite the Termini Station, you can take an express bus no. 40 or a regular bus no. 64.
 It will drop you near St Peter’s Basilica.
 Alternatively you can take the metro (Metro A, direction Battistini) to Ottaviano Metro Stop, Beware of pickpockets and take care of your valuables.